YoBii/HullBreakerCompany/README.md

-# About this fork
+# HULLBREAKER COMPANY - Ambigous fork

 All Credits go to Venterok!
 This is the original mod [**HullBreaker Company**](https://thunderstore.io/c/lethal-company/p/Venterok/HullBreaker_Company/) and [**HullBreaker Company on GitHub**](https://github.com/Venterok/HullBreakerCompany).
 Check it out!

 I forked this mod for personal use / tweaking to personal preference.
-Basically I just changed some strings and minor logic.
+Basically I just changed some strings and made a few small modificiations to the mod's logic.
+The release on thunderstore is only to make it easier to share my profile code with friends.
 I might or might not keep this up to date merging changes from upstream repo.

 ## This fork changes